strangelove-ventures/horcrux/README.md

 ## Acknowledgement

-This codebase (and most especially the underlying cryptographic libraries) was developed by Roman Shtylman (@defunctzombie).
-The work here primarily adds a nice CLI experience and additional documentation to make operating this software easier and, hopefully, more reliable.
+The initial threshold signing code in this project was developed by Roman Shtylman (@defunctzombie).
+The work here improves the cluster reliability and performance, adds a nice CLI experience and additional documentation to make operating this software easier and more reliable.